ABOUT THE GALLERY CAFÉ

 vegan FOOD and drinkS

 All food served at the Gallery Cafe is vegan and made fresh, every day by the busy bees in our buzzing kitchen.
 From daily specials to our tasty menu staples we use locally sourced, seasonal ingredients wherever possible, as well as serving a collection of coffees, speciality lattes, Tea Pig teas and of course our famous vegan hot chocolates.

 We want to prove that a vegan lifestyle doesn’t have to mean going without.

 More people are vegan in the UK than ever before and since we opened our doors in 2006 we’ve celebrated the benefits of a vegetarian and vegan lifestyle.
-Now it’s only our milk left where we offer a dairy option.
-But, by the end of this year, we’re going to complete the transition to becoming a fully vegan cafe by switching out our dairy milks for plant-based ones, which was the final step in us becoming a fully vegan cafe.
+At the end of 2017, we switched out our dairy milks for plant-based ones, which was the final step in us becoming a fully vegan cafe.

 So whether you’re new to the vegan movement and want to try something different, or you simply want to grab a coffee on the go, there are lots of ways to make small changes to your everyday life that make a big difference towards a more sustainable future.

 Take a look at our food and drinks menu.

 We host a variety of live music nights, film screenings, comedy, book clubs, open mic and spoken word events throughout the year, as well as one-off festivals and special sessions.
 Most of our events are free or affordable priced to make sure everyone can come along and enjoy themselves.
 If you are interested in putting on your own event in the Gallery Cafe or anywhere else at St. Margaret's House, please contact our events team.